cap-js/docs/java/getting-started.md

     ```
 ::: tip
 For a preconfigured environment, use [SAP Business Application Studio](../tools/#bastudio), which comes with all of the required tools preinstalled.
+In older workspaces it might be neccessary to set JDK 17 with command `Java: Set Default JDK` explicitly.
 :::

 ## Starting a New Project { #new-project}